sarickam/Stream-Music-On-Different-Bits/readme.md

    When a request is made to stream a song at a specific bitrate, FFmpeg transcodes the song on-the-fly based on the provided bitrate.
 The transcoded audio is streamed directly to the client.

 ## Example Request

+## Database

+create Database in postgres music_stream then run below query to create table

+CREATE TABLE IF NOT EXISTS songs ( id SERIAL PRIMARY KEY, -- Auto-incrementing primary key song_name VARCHAR(250) NOT NULL, -- Name of the song file_path VARCHAR(500) NOT NULL, -- File path where the song is stored duration INTERVAL NOT NULL, -- Duration of the song (can store as interval) created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP -- Timestamp when the song was added );

 To upload a song: